nkdas/ems/README.md

 ##PHP File Formatting
 **General:**
-- For files that contain only PHP code, the closing tag **("?>")** is never permitted.
+- For files that contain only PHP code, the closing tag **?>** is never permitted.
 It is not required by PHP, and omitting it prevents the accidental injection of trailing white space into the response.
-Note: Important: Inclusion of arbitrary binary data as permitted by __HALT_COMPILER() is prohibited from PHP files in the Zend Framework project or files derived from them.
+**Note:** Important: Inclusion of arbitrary binary data as permitted by __HALT_COMPILER() is prohibited from PHP files in the Zend Framework project or files derived from them.
 Use of this feature is only permitted for some installation scripts.

 **Indentation:**